pulumi/docs/content/docs/intro/console/extensions/ci-cd-integration-assistant.md

 ![Start Workflow Wizard](/images/docs/reference/console/start-workflow-wizard.png)

-The CI/CD integration assistant also offers best practice hints for stacks that do not have a VCS configuration.
-Here's a look at the various ways the assistant helps teams throughout the Console:
+The assistant also offers best practice hints for stacks that do not have a VCS configuration.
+Here's how the assistant helps teams throughout the Console:

 * The dashboard page shows recently updated stacks.
 The assistant alerts users by providing a quick navigation link to configure a VCS for any stacks that don't have it.